 The RA is present to enforce college policies (such as visitation hours, alcohol policy, quiet hours, etc.), to be a friend, a listening ear, to lend a helping hand, to serve as a resource for questions, to help mediate roommate conflicts, and to plan fun, community building and educational events for the students on the floor.
 Students can go to their RA with questions about classes, grades, professors, roommates, campus activities, room/facilities problems, relationships, etc. RAs undergo complete and extensive training before school starts, as well as throughout the year, covering everything that they may need to know to successfully help and be an asset to the students on their floor.
 If the RA is unable to answer the question, RAs will refer the student to the correct department or area, or get the student in contact with someone who can answer the question for them.

 2.What is residence hall life like?
 Students find residence hall life to be exciting, exhausting, and exhilarating all at the same time.
 There are always lots of activities happening and how cool is it that you get to live with your friends 24/7!
 Students must learn to get along with all types of people.
 Students must learn to take care of themselves—from doing their laundry to making sure they get enough sleep.
 Their sense of privacy may feel invaded as many of them have had their own rooms and now must share a room with a roommate.
 Overall, the experience should feel like a home away from home.
-The residence life staff (RA, HD, and Director) strive to make this experience the best possible one for your student.
+The residence life staff (RA, AC, and Director) strive to make this experience the best possible one for your student.

 3. Why must my student live on campus?
-Central has a four year residency requirement.
+Central has a residency requirement.
 We believe, and research supports, that the development of the mind, body and spirit requires immersion in a learning community where faculty, staff, upper-class mentors and peers guide intentional experiences.
 Moreover, it facilitates a transition to interdependence.
-High school students yearn to be “on their own.”
+High school students yearn to "be on their own."
 Residential living provides the challenges of being on your own with the benefits of a support network.
 Living on campus is the first step in making a life transition.
 It is important to allow students to be active leaders in their community and participants in self-governance opportunities.
 Central students value these opportunities as a part of their learning experience and utilize them to contribute meaningfully to their living environment.
 Service to others, a core value of Central College, is that we are active and contributing members to our local, national and global community.
 It is through the residential setting that students learn the process of community service and engagement.
 Finally, higher retention, academic success and graduate placement are all positive outcomes of residential living.
 National research indicates that students who live on campus return to the college their sophomore year more frequently than those living off campus.
 Additionally research indicates that students who live on campus get better grades, have more interaction with faculty and are more likely to attend professional or graduate programs compared to students who live off campus throughout their time in college.

 4.How does my student choose his/her roommate?
 First year students who already know someone who is coming to Central with whom they would like to room may request to live with that person.
 Those requests will be honored as long as they are mutual.
 The majority of first year students will be assigned a roommate by Residence Life.
 Roommate matches are made by hand according to the information your student provided on his/her housing request form.
 Residence Life attempts to make the best matches possible based on the information students provide about themselves.